 Iron sharpens iron, so one man sharpens another. – Proverbs 27:17

-- Spiritual warfare… As a Christian, spiritual battle is inevitable.
+As a Christian, spiritual battles are inevitable.
 The Bible says so.
-It may be subtle, little thoughts or temptations that fill our minds.
+It may be subtle… little thoughts or temptations that fill our minds.
 Other times, spiritual warfare feels a lot like real warfare.
 We have to fight, and it’s exhausting.
 In both scenarios, however, God is using our battle against the enemy to produce spiritual growth in our faith.
 With each spiritual victory, we grow stronger.

-- Physical hardships… I must be honest.
+I must be honest.
 Writing about physical hardships is difficult for me.
 I have close family members and friends who are currently struggling with chronic illnesses.
-Now I do not believe for one second that God sent them their illnesses, but I do believe that He allows nothing in our lives to go to waste.
-We live in a broken world and will still experience hardships because of it, but God is faithful.
+Now, I do not believe for one second that God sent them their illnesses, but I do believe that He allows nothing in our lives to go to waste.
+We live in a broken world and will still experience hardships because of it.
+But God is faithful.
 He is able to turn mourning into dancing… even in the midst of physical hardship.

-- Emotional hardships… If you’ve ever suffered from sadness, anger, loneliness, or loss, you’ve suffered an emotional hardship.
+If you’ve ever suffered from sadness, anger, loneliness, or loss, you’ve suffered an emotional hardship.
 Much like a physical hardship, I do NOT believe God sends these things our way.
 In fact, I know that He cares deeply for our emotional needs.
 The Bible says that God remembers our tears.
-And keep in mind that one of His greatest promises for us as believers is a world where this kind of pain and suffering is no more.
+And keep in mind that one of His greatest promises for us as believers is a world where this kind of pain and suffering no longer exists.
 God longs to make us whole… inside and out.
 That being said, when we do experience emotional pain in this life, He is faithful to use it in our growth as we place our trust in Him.

 You keep track of all my sorrows.
 You have collected all my tears in your bottle.
 You have recorded each one in your book. – Psalm 56:8 (NLT)

-- Persecution… In the United States, we don’t suffer the same kind of persecution that they do elsewhere around the world.
-And in Paul’s day, it was literally everywhere.
-They were persecuted (even to the point of death) by the Jewish leaders as well as their own Roman government.
+In the United States, we don’t suffer the same kind of persecution that they do elsewhere around the world.
+(Although, it is definitely getting harder to be a Christian in American.)
+In Paul’s day, it was literally everywhere.
+They were persecuted, even to the point of death, by the Jewish leaders as well as their own Roman government.
 But Paul’s attitude towards trials and persecution was one of hope.
 He saw it as an opportunity for growth.

 I long to have the same attitude as Paul when it comes to enduring trials…

-If we are truly striving for growth in our lives, we will learn to embrace trials instead of run from them.
+If we are truly striving to produce spiritual growth in our lives, we will learn to embrace trials instead of run from them.